 f.
-Effective November 26, 2016, the hourly rates for MHAs shall be as follows:
+Effective November 23, 2019, the hourly rates for MHAs shall be as follows:

-Hourly Rate: Level 4 at \$15.12 and Level 5 at \$15.94.
+Hourly Rate: Level 4 at \$16.55 and Level 5 at \$17.43.

 Adjustments to these hourly rates shall be in accordance with Article 9.7.
-Should it be necessary for recruitment or retention of MHAs, the Postal Service may pay higher hourly rates, with the concurrence of the Union. g.
+Should it be necessary for recruitment or retention of MHAs, the Postal Service may pay higher hourly rates, with the concurrence of the Union.

+g.
 When the Postal Service hires new mail handler full-time career employees, MHAs within the installation will be converted to full-time regular career status to fill such vacancies based on their relative standing in the installation, which is determined by their original MHA appointment date in that installation.
+Effective with the second full pay period after bargaining-unit ratification of the 2019 National Agreement and solely for the purposes of relative standing, all newly hired MHAs shall be deemed to have an initial MHA appointment date on a Saturday, at the start of the pay period during which they began work in the installation.
 A MHA who does not accept the career opportunity will not lose his/her relative standing for future career opportunities.